tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week3.md

 <!--
 Still haven't done:

+* Just saying: you can return objects when true/false is expected
 * SCSS
 * Bourbon
 * Trying to change an array in an outer scope inside a called function.